nflanner/Team-Profile-Generator/README.md

 # 10 Object-Oriented Programming: Team Profile Generator

-## Your Task
+## Project Overview

-Your task is to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
-Testing is key to making code maintainable, so you’ll also write a unit test for every part of your code and ensure that it passes each test.
+The goal of this project was to build a Node.js command-line application that takes in information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.
+Testing is key to making code maintainable, so I have also wrote a unit test for every part of your code and ensured that they passed each test.

-Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
-You’ll need to submit a link to the video AND add it to the readme of your project.
+Because this application won’t be deployed, below you will find a walkthrough video that demonstrates its functionality and proof of all unit tests passing.

-> **Note**: There is no starter code for this assignment.

 ## User Story